Social Media Analysis

 - Immediately, all scheduling was adjusted to give a quick boost to engagement.

 The next step was to analyse what content provided the competitors with the most engagement.
-It quickly became apparent that locally produced content such as event notices provided the best engagement for them.
-Our customer was producing general area overview type content.
+It quickly became apparent that locally produced content such as event notices provided the best engagement for the competitors.

 - Given that evidence we recommended that content of a more local feel should be published in addition to the content promoting the general area.